-Congressman Ferguson served as co-chairman of Chris Christie’s successful 2009 gubernatorial campaign in New Jersey, and after the election served as chairman of the Treasury Subcommittee for Christie’s transition team.
-Congressman Ferguson in 2011 began service as chairman of the New Jersey Sports and Exposition Authority, a position to which he was nominated by Gov. Christie and unanimously approved by the New Jersey Senate.
-He also was a senior advisor to the 2014 New York/New Jersey Super Bowl Host Committee.
+Congressman Ferguson served as co-chairman of Chris Christie’s successful 2009 gubernatorial campaign in New Jersey.
+From 2011 to 2018, he served as chairman of the New Jersey Sports and Exposition Authority, a position to which he was nominated by Gov. Christie and unanimously confirmed by the New Jersey Senate.

-He also currently serves as Senior Fellow at the Center for Medicine in the Public Interest, on the Board of Directors for the National Italian American Foundation, on the Advisory Committee of the Center for Ethics and Culture at the University of Notre Dame, and as a member of the Regional Affairs Committee for the United States Golf Association.
+He serves as a senior fellow at the Center for Medicine in the Public Interest; on the Board of Directors for the National Italian American Foundation; on the Advisory Committee of the Center for Ethics and Culture at the University of Notre Dame; and as a member of the Regional Affairs Committee for the United States Golf Association.

 A graduate of Delbarton School in Morristown, New Jersey, Congressman Ferguson attended the University of Notre Dame, where he received an undergraduate degree in government.
 He received a Master of Public Policy degree from Georgetown University in Washington, D.C.